RSTS/E: 1980s

-In 1981 support for separate instruction and data space for users with Unibus machines (PDP-11/44, PDP-11/45, PDP-11/55 and PDP-11/70) provided an extension to the memory constraints of an individual program.
-Compiling programs to use separate instruction and data space would soon give a program up to 64 KiB for instructions, and up to 64 KiB for buffering data.
+In 1981, support for separate instruction and data space for users with Unibus machines (PDP-11/44, PDP-11/45, PDP-11/55 and PDP-11/70) provided an extension to the memory constraints of an individual program.
+Compiling programs to use separate instruction and data space would soon give a program up to 64 KB for instructions, and up to 64 KB for buffering data.
 The DCL RTS was included as well as support for the newer revision of DECnet III.

 By 1983, with an estimated 15,000 DEC machines running RSTS/E, V8.0-06 included support for the smallest 18-bit PDP-11 sold by DEC (the MicroPDP-11).
 A pre-generated kernel and CUSPS were included in this distribution to make installation on the MicroPDP-11 easier.
 DEC sold the pre-generated version on the MicroPDP-11 as MicroRSTS at a reduced price, however users needed to purchase the full version if they had a need to generate their own kernel.
 The file system was upgraded and given the designation RSTS Directory Structure 1 (RDS1).
 All previous versions of the RSTS file system are given the designation RDS0.
 The newer file system was designed to support more than 1700 user accounts.
 "It is now thought that there are well over 10,000 licensed users and at least an equal number of unlicensed users!".

-From 1985 to 1989 RSTS became a mature product in the Version 9 revisions.
+From 1985 to 1989, RSTS became a mature product in the Version 9 revisions.
 DCL was installed as the primary RTS and the file system was again upgraded (now RDS1.2) to support new user account features.
 Passwords were encrypted using a modified DES algorithm instead of limited to six (6) characters stored in DEC Radix-50 format.
 Before Version 9, there was a non-user system account in the project (group) zero (the designation is [0,1]), and all accounts in project number 1 were privileged (not unlike the root account on Unix systems).
 With the release of Version 9, additional accounts could be created for project zero, and multiple privileges could be individually set for any account.
 Support for the LAT protocol was included, as well as the ability to run the newest version of DECnet IV.
 These network enhancements give any user connected to a terminal through a DECserver the ability to communicate with a RSTS machine, just as easily as with a VAX running VMS.
 The DCL command structure between DEC operating systems also contributed to the familiar look and feel:

 This is not just another pseudo command file processor; it is based on VMS features.
 The DCL command file processor is fully supported and integrated in RSTS through extensive changes to DCL and the monitor.
 DCL executes command files as part of your job; therefore, no pseudo keyboard or forcing of commands to your keyboard is necessary (as with ATPK).